ustwo/emotive-ai-playground/README.md

 ## API

-Scripts within the `/netlify/functions` directory are run by Netlify as an API endpoint in Node. `openai.js` is used to handle requests to OpenAI's Completions API and is accessible at `emotive-ai.ustwo.com/openai`.
+Scripts within the `/netlify/functions` directory are executed by Netlify serveless functions as API endpoints using Node.js.
+The serverless functions comply with the Lambda format, which is understood by Netlify.
+The openai.js file handles requests to OpenAI's Completions API and is accessible at `emotive-ai.ustwo.com/.netlify/functions/openai`.

+Also the serveless function can be tested via Netlify CLI:

+`netlify functions:invoke openai --payload '{}'`

-Our OpenAI API key is securely stored in Netlify and accessed only by this function.
+Our OpenAI API(`VITE_OPENAI_API_KEY`) key is securely stored in Netlify and is accessed exclusively by this function.

+---

+## ENV Variables

+In order to keep the secret keys safe, we're using a `.env` file locally to set up the `VITE_OPENAI_API_KEY`, which is required for the OpenAI API to work properly.

 ---